 iHub, a part open community space, part vector for investors and VCs, and part incubator, in Nairobi, is partnering with Oracle to host a hackathon.
-The event is tagged the iHub & Oracle Hackathon and will happen from December 2 to December 3, 2016, in Nairobi, Kenya.
+The event is tagged the iHub & Oracle Hackathon and will happen from December 2 to December 3, 2016,

 The participants will be required to develop solutions that will fall in the following sectors; environment sector and energy sector.
 The hackathon will target local developers with solutions leaning towards tackling climate change.
 They will be working in teams (not less than 3 and not more than 5) to compete.